Newton-Communications/E2T/README.md

 - If a specific alert or Individual FIPS Code reports the incorrect Weather Forecasting Office, you can either report it to me on [Discord](https://discord.com/users/637078631943897103) and specify you are contacting regarding EAS2Text, or you can post it in the Issues tab on this repository, and make sure to include either the entire ZCZC SAME String and/or the FIPS Code that reports the wrong WFO, as well as what WFO is incorrect and specify what it should be changed to (the proper WFO).

 ## Specific Features That May Be Considered An Issue
-- Some FIPS Codes may report as multiple WFOs due to NOAA Weather Radio transmitter coverage overlap.
+- (CURRENTLY AN OPT-IN FEATURE) Some FIPS Codes may report as multiple WFOs due to NOAA Weather Radio transmitter coverage overlap.
 Functionality has been programmed into the script to detect if a county is covered by multiple WFOs and display all WFOs that tone for that county based on NWR coverage.
 This is a new feature.
 Marine localities will still need data determined, due to a lack of NOAA supplied data for Marine localities.
 Incorrect WFOs should only be reported if evidence is supplied to suggest that the data supplied to the project by the NWS is incorrect based upon NWR transmitter coverage maps.

 ## Known Issues
 Several issues with the project are already known, and a fix either isn't possible, or isn't within plans to be implemented.